MoTahaAboHeiba/retail-lakehouse-pipeline/README.md

 ### `dim_product`, shared but not fully conformed

 **Decision:** Sales resolves `dim_product` point-in-time via SCD2.
-Procurement resolves to the current record only.
+Supplies resolves to the current record only.

-**Reasoning:** A supplier delivery is a procurement transaction, not a product history event.
-Treating procurement cost changes as SCD2-worthy product history would conflate two different questions, what a product is versus what it cost to acquire, into one timeline.
+**Reasoning:** A supplier delivery is a Supplies transaction, not a product history event.
+Treating Supplies cost changes as SCD2-worthy product history would conflate two different questions, what a product is versus what it cost to acquire, into one timeline.

 ### `dim_supplier`, SCD1, no surrogate key